cinout/ACME_BUY/README.md

 - [ ] WHere to put admin sign up???
 - [ ] where for the user to upload their images?
 - [ ] all the pages where a lot of items are displayed, we should provide search and filter functions
+- [ ] move FormInputProps and Entity to their gql file
+- [ ] Payment info for seller, customer
+- [ ] How to create Admin? and remeber that admin needs image by default